anvesh-27/anvesh-27/README.md

 ## 🛠️ What am doing right now
 - 📚 Preparing for NTSE
-- </> Learning GUI Development
+- </> Learning Full Stack Development
 - 🔨 Building projects
 - 🕷️ meeting new people in discord
-- 🔭 I’m currently working on [Gideon](https://github.com/anvesh-27/Gideon)
+- 🔭 I’m currently working on
-- 🤔 I’m looking for help with GUI Develpoment
+- 🤔 I’m looking for help with CSS
-- 👯 I’m looking to collaborate on [Gideon](https://github.com/anvesh-27/Gideon)
+- 👯 I’m looking to collaborate on

 ## 👨‍💻 My stack
 <p>